 Niche markets are often comprised of early adopters.
 These individuals are savvy and loyal but can feel alienated as the audience grows.
-What makes the niche unique begins to dissolve as the total market attunes to its offers, eventually attracting larger businesses and public.
+What makes the niche unique begins to dissolve as the total market attunes to its offers, eventually attracting larger businesses and the public.

 Niche markets are ideal for small startups.
-The lower barriers to entry, loyal market, and low overhead let entrepreneurs explore ideas without extraordinary risks with tackling major markets.
+The lower barriers to entry, loyal market, and low overhead let entrepreneurs explore ideas without extraordinary risks in tackling major markets.
 This also gives the “fail fast” exit strategy – preventing dead-end projects from creeping and becoming money sinks.

 A Niche Market Example

 Truthfully, nearly every online business is a niche market example in one form or another.
 The Net attracts people from all walks of life, this lets entrepreneurs cater in unique ways.
 What was once impossible or wasteful is now worthy of experimenting.

 This subscription box company sends Japanese candy and snacks, monthly.
 There are several competitors, but it was one of the earliest in its niche.
 Because of their entry point, they’ve successfully positioned themselves as a market leader.

 Opportunities are endless because the Web attracts billions of users.
 You’re bound to find niche markets wherever you look.
 This presents a great opportunity if you’re deeply embedded in a culture, topic, or industry not yet represented to the masses.

 How to find your niche

 - Use niche selection examples to inspire your brainstorming session

 - List your skills and interests, finding a crossroad with what you’re good at